Which gatrointestinal symptoms does your doctor need to know about?

 What is overactive bladder?

 People with overactive bladder make eight or more trips to the bathroom a day, and may get up twice or more in the night, with an urgent need to urinate.
 They may also experience urge incontinence.
 We spoke to Frances Stewart, advanced practice nurse and nurse continence advisor at Women’s College Hospital, about overactive bladder, and steps people can take to help manage it.

 October is the start of flu season.
 As the flu virus starts to circulate, so do questions about flu shots and flu prevention.
 To clear up some common concerns, Women’s Health Matters spoke to Jessica Ng, manager of infection prevention & control at Women’s College Hospital, about flu vaccine myths and facts.

 Most people are aware that physical violence by a spouse or partner is abusive behaviour.
 But abuse isn’t always physical.
 There are other types of abuse that occur within intimate partner relationships.
-In September, we spoke to Dr. Janice Du Mont, a scientist in the Violence and Health Research Program at Women’s College Research Institute, about different types of abuse.
+We spoke to Dr. Janice Du Mont, a scientist in the Violence and Health Research Program at Women’s College Research Institute, about different types of abuse.

 In June, we spoke to Dr. Janice Du Mont, a scientist in the Violence and Health Research Program at Women’s College Research Institute, about the recent media coverage of high-profile sexual assault cases.

 Why does MS affect more women than men?